jianmliu/h5pal/README.md

 * `bower install`
 * `npm install`
 * `gulp`
-* Create a folder named `pal-assets`.
-Copy all pal95 (which one save file is 180~185KB) files into it.
-(You may not find these files in this repo due to copyright reasons.)
+* Optionally replace the bundled assets by copying pal95 (180~185KB save) files into `pal-assets/` (a sample set is already included).

 ## Run